AlexBishopCode/60-MINUTE-SOHO/README.md

 ##### Content

-All text on the site was written by myself from scratch with the use of [Wikipedia](https://www.wikipedia.org) for the about section.
+All text on the site was written by myself from scratch with research conducted on [Wikipedia](https://www.wikipedia.org) for the about and tours sections.

 The Love Running Project on the [Code Institute](https://www.codeinstitute.net) Full Stack Web Development Course was used as a loose template to create some of the general framework of the site.
 Most notably the code from the Love Running project was utilised to create the foundation of the navigation bar, the sign up form and the social media links before developing and adapting these to be coherant with my web page design and required functions for this project.